turboSMTP/turboSMTP-csharp/USAGE.md

 var client = new TurboSMTPClient(TurboSMTPClientConfiguration.Instance);

 //Remove Suppressions
-var success = await client.Suppressions.DeleteRange(testEmailAddresses);
+var success = await client.Suppressions.DeleteRangeAsync(testEmailAddresses);

 //Evaluate if the suppressions were Successfully Removed. if (success)